Congenital antithrombin III deficiency

 Deficiency - antithrombin III - congenital; Antithrombin III deficiency - congenital

-Antithrombin III is a protein in the blood that naturally blocks blood clots from forming.
+Antithrombin III is a protein in the blood that naturally blocks abnormal blood clots from forming.
+It helps the body keep a healthy between bleeding and clotting.
 Congenital antithrombin III deficiency is an inherited disease.
-It occurs when a person receives one abnormal copy of a gene from a parent with the disease.
+It occurs when a person receives one abnormal copy of the antithrombin III gene from a parent with the disease.

 The abnormal gene leads to low levels of antithrombin III.
-These low levels of antithrombin III can cause abnormal blood clots (thrombi) that may damage organs.
+These low levels of antithrombin III can cause abnormal blood clots (thrombi) that can block blood flow and damage organs.

 - Swollen foot or leg